powasp/powasp-tools/README.md

 ## pwn

-Pulls and runs the powasp docker image and opens a shell
+Pulls the powasp docker image, pulls the latest version of powasp-tools into the `~/.powasp/powasp` folder, and opens a shell in the docker container

 ```
 $ pwn